andrgig/Data-Science-for-Management/README.md

 # Data Science for Management

-This repository is part of the Data Science for Management course I'm teaching at the University of Florence (Italy) during 2016/2017 academic year.
+This repository is part of the Data Science for Management course I'm teaching at the University of Florence during 2016/2017 academic year.
 This year you’ll learn (main module language in brakets):

 - R and Python scripting (R & Python)
 - How to explore business data (R & Python)